 Tsitsikamma, South Africa

-thumbnail of Tsitsikamma_CCRN_Final story
+thumbnail of Tsitsikamma_CommunityStory

-Key Messages
+Key messages

-• Participatory monitoring, with formalised consultation with community members may reduce conflict and strengthen conservation goals.
+• Participatory monitoring, with formalised consultation with community members, may reduce conflict and strengthen conservation goals.

-Community Introduction
+Community profile

 Figure 1: The location of the TNP MPA relevant to the local communities

-Conservation and Livelihood Challenges
+Conservation and livelihood challenges

-Historically, the South African government enforced racially exclusionary rules for accessing the coast and its resources, leading to the marginalization of rural coastal communities (especially in the Eastern Cape and KwaZulu-Natal), which were dependent on coastal resources for their food security and livelihoods1,2.
-In the wake of Apartheid, South Africa’s National Parks have come under increased pressure to reconcile the wealth of natural resources to the social and economic needs of the previously oppressed black rural communities3.
+Historically, the South African government enforced racially exclusionary rules for accessing the coast and its resources, leading to the marginalisation of rural coastal communities (especially in the Eastern Cape and KwaZulu-Natal), which were dependent on coastal resources for their food security and livelihoods(2,11).
+In the wake of apartheid, South Africa’s National Parks have come under increased pressure to reconcile the wealth of natural resources to the social and economic needs of the previously oppressed black rural communities(1).

-The Threat of the “no-take” MPA
+The impacts of “no-take” MPA

-The legislative change to a “no take” MPA in 2000 under the Marine Living Resource Act 18 of 1998 was shown to affect not only food security for the fishers and their families but also their cultural identity and heritage3.
+With the abolition of apartheid and introduction of democracy, it was hoped that the right of small-scale and subsistence fishers would be restored in accordance with their culture and tradition(10).
+When the legislative change to a “no take” MPA took place in 2000 under the Marine Living Resource Act 18 of 1998, it was shown to affect not only food security for the fishers and their families but also their cultural identity and heritage (7).
 The Thornham, Stormsrivier, Nompumelelo and Sanddrif communities have been reliant on fishing as a form of food security.
-With the loss of access to fish, there has been a reported decline in health and increase in crime5.
+With the loss of access to fish, there has been a reported decline in health and increase in crime(4).

-With no alternative livelihood provided, local village economies remain limited with few economic opportunities available (Figure 2).
-Local household economies are poor and under severe stress.
-Only 52.6% of households met the financial requirements for food security in 2016.
-This increases fisher’s dependence on marine resources as a supplementary food source.
-The Reconstruction and Development Programme (RDP) housing built by the South African government in 2001 to create Nompumelelo village added 480 households to the area placing additional pressure on resources6.
+In 2016, for example, only 52.6% of households met the financial requirements for food security, which increases fisher’s dependence on marine resources as a supplementary food source.
+The Reconstruction and Development Programme (RDP) housing built by the South African government in 2001 to create Nompumelelo village added 480 households to the area, placing additional pressure on resources(6).
 The timing of the completion of RDP housing coincided with the delineation of a no-take MPA, thus increased competition for work, and placed strain on local amenities, with already limited public services and health care.

 The change in coastal access and legislation has had a negative effect on the community with a loss of livelihoods, fishing and recreational activity.
-The community describe themselves as being “born on the rocks (coast)”, claiming original ancestry from the indigenous Khoi-san people, indicating a consideration of the coast as a part of their culture and traditions3,7.
-Many residents in Tsitsikamma have also historically relied on coastal forests for a range of amenities, such as medicinal plants, honey and woods for fuels and building materials, which they are also denied access to.
+The community describe themselves as being “born on the rocks (coast)”, claiming original ancestry from the indigenous Khoi-san people, indicating a consideration of the coast as a part of their culture and traditions(1,6).

 Figure 2: A former fisher, no longer allowed to access the coast, writes poetry about the sea now.